 If you enjoy history, you must check out the original stone lodge building used by the Keystone Coal and Coke Company.
 The stone lodge is now operated by the Pennsylvania Park Service as a visitor center and historical museum for Keystone State Park.
 There are many artifacts on display that can teach visitors about the coal mining and steel industry, which played a large role in the history of this region.
 Park rangers also run nature programs out of the visitor center throughout the year, so pop in to the center during your visit to see if any programs will be running during your visit.

 Enjoying Winter Recreation

-As weather conditions permit, Keystone State Park is a great place to sled, ice skate, and do some cross-country skiing or snowshoeing on the trails.
-There are even places where you can try ice fishing.
-Even though the RV campsites are not available at this time of year, the cabins and the day use areas will be open and allow you to enjoy these activities.
+As weather conditions permit, Keystone State Park is a great place to get out and enjoy the park as it turns into a winter wonderland.
+There are many different recreational activities that you can try, including sledding, ice skating, some cross-country skiing, or snowshoeing on the trails.
+There are also places where you can try ice fishing if you are up for the challenge.
+Even though the RV campsites are not available at this time of year, the cabins and the day-use areas will be open and allow you to enjoy these activities.

 Hiking is a fantastic way to explore, experience nature, and see wildlife up close.
 The wooded trails provide plenty of shade on warmer days and beautiful colors in the fall.
 Trails of varying difficulty and distances can be found throughout the park.
-There is parking available at each of the trail heads.
 Bring your binoculars in your rig for birding, or your GPS device to try geocaching in the park.
-Stone Lodge Trail is a mile-and-a-half steep loop along a ridge.
-The McCune Run Trail is a short hike which leads to a beaver pond.
-The Lake Side Trail is a two-mile, level trail that loops around Keystone Lake.
+Stone Lodge Trail is a 1.5-mile steep loop along a ridge suited for more experienced hikers, but The McCune Run Trail is a shorter hike that leads to a beaver pond.
+One of the most popular hikes in the area is the Lake Side Trail, which is a two-mile, level trail that loops around Keystone Lake.
 Bikes are also welcome on the Lake Side Trail.